wp-plugins/ninjafirewall/readme.txt

 By processing incoming HTTP requests before your blog and any of its plugins, NinjaFirewall is the **only plugin** for WordPress able to protect it against very large brute-force attacks, including distributed attacks coming from several thousands of different IPs.

 See our benchmark and stress-test: [WordPress brute-force detection plugins comparison](http://nintechnet.com/1.1.1/ "").

+The protection applies to the `wp-login.php` script and can also include the `xmlrpc.php` one.
+We recommend to enable it for both scripts.

 = Events Notification =